Jarifahmad/Odin-recipe-project-/README.md

-This is my first HTML project with TheOdinProject course! <br>
+This was my first HTML project with TheOdinProject course! <br>
-This project will be about making a short recipe using HTML and CSS (:<br>
+I had to create a short recipe page using HTML and CSS (:<br>
 Click this --> <a href="https://jarifahmad.github.io/Odin-recipe-project-/">word</a> to vist the website!